-- (1) Systemic AIP performance issues include non-compliance with the SRA and Appendix IV, including but not limited to: - (a) Failure to respond to specific agency directions; - (b) Failure to correct identified discrepancies; and - (c) Failure to reconcile identified errors, etc.
+- (1) Systemic AIP performance issues include non-compliance with the SRA and Appendix IV, including but not limited to: - (a) Failure to respond to specific agency directions; - (b) Failure to correct identified discrepancies; and

+41 Procedures for Written Referrals (Continued)

+C. Referrals for Systemic AIP Performance Issues (continued)

+- (c) Failure to reconcile identified errors, etc.

-(2) Written referrals must include:
+- (2) Written referrals must include:

-(a) Party(ies) of the alleged wrongdoing
+- (a) party(ies) of the alleged wrongdoing;